Ylianst/HTCommander/docs/SoftModem.md

 In the packet capture panel, you can see what modem was used to send/receive the data and, if the software modem decoded the data, you can see if ECC codes where included in the packet and how many error bits where present.

-I don't think there is any drawback to enabling the AFSK softmodem except extra processing being done on the comptuer.
+I don't think there is any drawback to enabling the soft-modem except extra processing being done on the comptuer.